bhclowers/academic-clowers/content/authors/admin/experience.md

   location = "Richalnd, WA"
   date_start = "2008-07-01"
   date_end = "2013-07-01"
-  description = "Provided research and trace analytical support for a range of projects supporting the mission of NSD at PNNL."
+  description = "Provided research and trace analytical support for a range of projects supporting the mission of NSD at PNNL. "

 [[experience]]
   title = "Post-Doctoral Researcher"